ryanoglesby08/yo-two-api/README.md

+# YoTWo

-This is the API for a voice message system.
+This is the API for a the YoTWo app, a voice message sharing system.

 Requirements
 --------------------------